docker/docs/content/subscription/build-details.md

 - Option to buy an additional seat
 - Can buy extra buckets of minutes at any time

-### Docker Team plus Hydrobuild
+### Docker Team plus Cloud Build

 - 400 build minutes every month
 - Option to onboard up to 100 members
 - Can buy additional seats to add more minutes

-### Docker Business plus Hydrobuild
+### Docker Business plus Cloud Build

-- All the features listed for Docker Team plus Hydrobuild
+- All the features listed for Docker Team plus Cloud Build
 - 800 build minutes every month

-## Docker Hydrobuild Paid
+## Docker Cloud Build Paid

 You can upgrade the starter plan for any tier to enhance your developers' experience with the following features: